toggysmith/toggysmith/README.md

 ### About

-Hiya! 👋 I'm Toggy Smith, an 18-year-old programmer from the UK currently enjoying my summer and looking for a part-time job after having completed my A-levels.
-I'm an incoming King's College London undergraduate getting ready to start Computer Science with a Year Abroad.
+Hiya! 👋 I'm Toggy Smith, an 18-year-old programmer from the UK and I'm currently studying [Computer Science with a Year Abroad BSc](https://www.kcl.ac.uk/study/undergraduate/courses/computer-science-with-a-year-abroad-bsc "Computer Science with a Year Abroad BSc") at King's College London.

 My two most experienced fields of expertise are programming in C++ and using the Godot game engine.